Competition Rules 2018

 9. Statement attesting that the wine entered is representative of the wine marketed under the same label.

 Note: All entries assume agreement of award forfeiture in the event of non-compliance.
 All wines submitted become property of The Grapevine Magazine, Best of the Midwest, Wine Competition 2018.

 Awards presented prior to opening of Festival on June 22nd.
 The Grapevine Magazine, Best of the Midwest, Wine Competition 2018 will present awards for:

-Two additional medals will be awarded to the wines chosen by the judges:
+Three additional medals will be awarded to the wines chosen by the judges: